-In this task, you will enter information about yourself and the institution you are affiliated with at the time of application.
+In this task, you will enter information about yourself (including a CIHR PIN, if not auto populated) and the institution you are affiliated with at the time of application.
 You must also input the confirmation number of the CV you created in the Canadian Common CV system in order to link your CV to your Banting Postdoctoral Fellowships application.